Feefo logo

 These usually include fire, flood, subsidence, earthquake, storm, lightning, theft (or attempted theft) vandalism, escape of water, oil and damage caused by falling trees.

-Is buildings insurance compulsory?
-If you have a mortgage on your property the lender will insist you take out buildings insurance.
+If you have a mortgage on your property, the lender will insist you take out buildings insurance.
 Otherwise, buildings insurance is not compulsory, but being uninsured is a huge risk.

-When you apply for insurance the insurer will require a buildings sum insured to calculate the premium.
+When you apply for insurance, the insurer will require a buildings sum insured to calculate the buildings insurance premium.
+A common mistake is that people use the purchase price or the current market value for the sum insured, this is wrong.

 The buildings sum insured should represent the total cost of reinstating your holiday home – including demolition, debris removal, professional fees (architects, surveyors, engineers, legal) and the additional cost of complying with government or local authority requirements.

-ABI rebuilding cost calculator
+ABI buildings insurance rebuilding cost calculator

-If your UK holiday home is of standard construction the Association of British Insurers offers a free (registration required) rebuild cost calculator to help you assess the rebuilding cost of your property.
+If your UK holiday home is of standard construction, the Association of British Insurers (ABI) offers a free (registration required) rebuild cost calculator to help you assess the rebuilding cost of your property.
 To use the calculator and get an approximate rebuild cost, you’ll need to measure the external floor area for both upstairs and downstairs.

 Therefore, the best way to get an accurate rebuild cost of your holiday home is to ask a chartered surveyor to carry out a rebuild estimate.